3 hospitals hit as Russian forces intensify siege of cities

 Britain’s Defense Ministry said fighting continued northwest of Kyiv.
 Kharkiv, Chernihiv, Sumy and Mariupol were being heavily shelled and remained encircled by Russian forces.

-Russian forces are placing military equipment on farms and amid residential buildings in the northern city of Chernihiv, Ukraine’s military said.
-In the south, Russians in civilian clothes are advancing on the city of Mykolaiv, a Black Sea shipbuilding center of a half-million people, it said.
+Russian forces are placing military equipment on farms and amid homes around the northern city of Chernihiv, Ukraine’s military said.
+In the south, Russians in civilian clothes were advancing on the city of Mykolaiv, a Black Sea shipbuilding center of a half-million people, it said.

 The Ukrainian military, meanwhile, is building up defenses in cities in the north, south and east, and forces around Kyiv are “holding the line” against the Russian offensive, authorities said.